 \subsubsection{Rule-Based Curricula}

-Rule-based curricula were based on the relationships between the majority of the perceived emotions and the intended emotion.
+Rule-based curricula are based on the relationships between the majority of perceived emotions and the intended emotion.
 They can be categorized as follows: (1) \textbf{Clear Match:} There is a clear majority among the perceived emotions, and the majority matches the intended emotion; (2) \textbf{Clear Mismatch:} The clear majority of the perceived emotions does not match the intended emotion; (3) \textbf{Ambiguous Match:} The annotations distribute among several emotions without a dominating majority.
 Multiple annotations are consistent with the intended emotion.
 (4) \textbf{Ambiguous Mismatch:} There is no majority perceived emotion, and the intended emotion does not receive multiple annotations.
-The numbers of data samples in all categories are reported in Table~\ref{tab:data_distribution_rule_based}.
+Data sample counts by category are reported in Table~\ref{tab:data_distribution_rule_based}.

 To develop a curriculum from easy to hard, one should order the relative difficulty of these four categories.
 All orderings start with \textbf{Clear Match (1)} as \texttt{Easy}, as these samples show strong agreement that matches the intended emotion.
 They are unambiguous, reliable, and therefore the easiest to learn from.
 The differences across curricula stem from how they order the other categories (2, 3, and 4) and whether they prioritize \textit{agreement strength} or \textit{intended-label alignment}.